shashank-samavedula/music-gen/README.md

 # Music Generation using Deep Learning

-A simple deep learning model for automatic music generation using Long Short Term Memory (LSTM) model and Music21 library
+Pioneered an innovative project in automatic music generation by training a deep learning model.
+Employed Python, Keras, and MIT Music21 library to develop a sophisticated solution that transcends traditional boundaries of musical composition.